Piggun/streaming-data-project/README.md

 To visualize the data:
 - **From the AWS Management Console** :
      - Go to AWS SQS
-     - Click on your queue ('the-guardian-articles' if created with provided Terraform plan)
+     - Click on your queue ('the-guardian-articles' if created with the provided Terraform plan)
      - Select 'Send and receive messages'
      - And click 'Poll for messages'
 - **From the terminal**: